AccessLint/accesslint.rb/README.md

 # AccessLint

-Run accessibility audits on web pages from the command line.
+Run web accessibility audits on urls or files, from the command line or within Ruby.

 ## About

 AccessLint uses the [Accessibility Developer Tools](https://github.com/GoogleChrome/accessibility-developer-tools) javascript library to make assertions on the DOM via PhantomJS.
+The rules that are applied are [listed below](#rules).

 ## Installation